Group B Strep (GBS): When Harmless Bacteria Turn Bad

 Antibiotics Treat Adult GBS Infection

-Penicillin (PC Pen VK, Pen-V) or other similar antibiotics are usually used to treat GBS infections.
+Penicillin, or similar antibiotics, are usually used to treat GBS infections.
 Serious infections may need intravenous antibiotics (for example, Bicillin L-A) and treatment may go on for several weeks.
 Sometimes soft tissue and bone infections are managed with surgery, as well.

 Antibiotics cure most people of GBS infections; however, approximately 4% experience a recurrence of the infection within a year.
 Usually, people with a weakened immune system or a long-term medical condition are more at risk.